During the lease term in Fort Belvoir

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental.
 However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Fort Belvoir.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to harass tenants in Fort Belvoir.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy reference for rental investors in Fort Belvoir
+a free reference for landlords in Fort Belvoir

-- Before you move a tenant into your investment in Fort Belvoir
+- Before you move a tenant into your rental in Fort Belvoir

 - Collections and evictions